jchai002/choir-justice-supplies/fr/en/selecting-a-phone-number.markdown

 <p align="center"><img alt="select number" src="{{ site.baseurl }}/assets/images/ooma_office_wework/select_phone_number_wework_1.png" /></p>

-If you have already established a business presence with an existing phone number you can choose to port that number to Ooma.
+If you have already established a business presence with an existing phone number, you can choose to port that number to Ooma.
 Even if you are planning to port your current number, however, you must select a temporary number during the activation process to use while you wait for the porting process to be completed.